-Kanlaon Volcano's seismic monitoring network recorded sixteen (16) volcanotectonic earthquakes on the western flanks and four (4) volcanic earthquake in the summit area during the 24-hour observation period.
-Moderate emission of white steam-laden plumes that rose 300 meters before drifting northeast and northwest was observed.
-Sulfur dioxide (SO2) emission was measured at an average of 116 tonnes/day on 27 June 2020.
+Kanlaon Volcano's monitoring network recorded two (2) volcano-tectonic earthquakes on the western flanks and seven (7) volcanic earthquakes during the 24-hour observation period.
+Moderate emission of white steam-laden plumes that rose 300 meters before drifting west was observed.
+Sulfur dioxide (SO2) emission was measured at an average of 169 tonnes/day on 07 July 2020.
 Ground deformation data from continuous GPS measurements indicate a slight deflation of the lower and mid slopes since January 2020.
-Short-term electronic tilt monitoring on the southeastern flanks recorded continuing deflation on the lower slopes but inflation on the mid slopes since April 2020.
-These parameters indicate that hydrothermal or magmatic activity is occurring deep beneath the edifice.
+However, short-term electronic tilt monitoring on the southeastern flanks recorded inflation on the lower to mid slopes that began on June 21, 2020.
+These parameters indicate hydrothermal or magmatic processes occurring beneath the edifice.

-DOST-PHIVOLCS would like to remind the public that Kanlaon Volcano is at Alert Level 1 which means that it is at an abnormal condition and has entered a period of unrest.
+DOST-PHIVOLCS would like to remind the public that Kanlaon Volcano is at Alert Level 1, which means that it is at an abnormal condition and has entered a period of unrest.
 The local government units and the public are strongly reminded that entry into the 4-kilometer radius Permanent Danger Zone (PDZ) must be strictly prohibited due to the further possibilities of sudden and hazardous steam-driven or phreatic eruptions.
 Civil aviation authorities must also advise pilots to avoid flying close to the volcano's summit as ejecta from any sudden phreatic eruption can be hazardous to aircraft.
-DOST-PHIVOLCS is closely monitoring Kanlaon Volcano's activity and any new development will be relayed to all concerned.